caleb531/youversion-suggest-alfred/README.md

 Bible reference.

-- Pressing `shift` while a result is selected will preview the contents of the Bible reference without leaving the search results (new in v6.1.0; Alfred 3 only)
+- Pressing `shift` while a result is selected will preview the contents of the Bible reference without leaving the search results (new in v6.1.0)

 - Pressing `command-c` while a result is selected will copy to the clipboard the full Bible reference identifier, such as *1 Corinthians 13:4-7 (ESV)*